aapoorv-tf/aapoorv-tf.github.io/_posts/2025-05-01-relativity.markdown

 The factor $\frac{1}{\sqrt{1 - \frac{v^2}{c^2}}}$ is called the Lorentz factor and is denoted by $\gamma$

 Thus, we can conclude that clocks run slower in a moving frame of reference as observed by a stationary observer, by a factor of $\gamma$.
 (To the observer in the moving frame, however, everything appears perfectly normal).
 As the duration of a tick on the moving clock increases, the time elapsed for a stationary observer would be greater.
+One might ask that in bob's frame of reference, it's Alice who is moving, so would her clock appear to be moving slowly to Bob?
+Yes, absolutely.
+It goes both ways since motion is relative.
+This can lead to paradoxes, which technically aren't since there is another implication due to the constancy of the speed of light which we will cover in the next section.
+Why do we not see the effect of time dilation in day to day life?
+Everyday velocities are significantly slower than the speed of light due to which the Lorentz factor is almost equal to 1 and any effect is negligible.
+Here's a table showing different Lorentz Factors corresponding to their velocities-

+### The Relativity of Simultaneity